acmoles/portfolio/portfolio/projects/toucan-research.md

 **Sector**
 Children's digital media

-**Timeframe**
+**Period**
 2016

 **Team composition**
 Individual research and development project with stakeholders in Marketing, Creative, Operations and Technology.

 _I have omitted confidential information in this case study.
-All information and images are my own unless stated otherwise._
+All content is my own unless stated otherwise._

 </template>